Read Smith’s plans for the fall 2021 semester.

 When You Make an Appointment

-When you make an appointment, the administrative coordinator will not ask you for details about why you are seeking help.
-She will schedule an appointment for you as soon as possible.
+When you make an appointment, our administrative coordinator will schedule an appointment for you as soon as possible.
 Our goal is to see students within a week, but appointment wait times vary depending on the time within the semester.
 Students experiencing accute emergencies will be seen immediately.
 Therapists are assigned according to availability.
 Students may request a particular therapist, but our ability to accommodate these requests depends on the caseloads of individual therapists.

 Before Your Visit